filiph/dartbin/README.md

 3. Change to the `go_src` directory (`cd go_src`)
 4. Compile the Go package
    (`env GOPATH=/full/path/to/go_src go build -v`)
-5. Grab the `go_src/go_src` file – that's your executable – and rename it.
+5. Grab the `go_src/go_src` file – that's your executable – and rename it
+   to your liking.

 For other architectures (like Windows when you're running this on Mac, or vice versa), you'll need to: